 • These links also include stations near the lunar surface.

-• These links are used for direct local area communications between spacesuits, experiments, habitation, other lunar assets and other communication stations, landers, rovers, and extravehicular activity (EVA) supporting sortie missions and experiments.
+• These links are used for direct local area communications between spacesuits, experiments, habitation, other lunar assets and communication stations, landers, rovers, and extravehicular activity (EVA) supporting sortie missions and experiments.
 These links are crucial to enable effective scientific activities and health monitoring of the crew and equipment in the lunar environment.

 • All lunar surface communications will use space-hardened equipment in closed systems, within a service radius and have no direct communication with Earth-centric systems.